 The overarching goal for the center was to accommodate new uses while restoring and preserving the site’s historic character.
 The new buildings and landscape elements needed to be compatible with but not mimic the original architecture and site design.
 The team worked closely with local preservationists to keep the hangars close to their original condition.
 The new building uses clear, simple forms and appropriate materials carefully selected to complement the scale and materials of the existing hangar buildings while addressing the requirement for the new facility to present itself as the state-of-the-art headquarters for NOAA in the Pacific region.

-In 2017 the LEED Gold Inouye Regional Center won an AIA COTE Award as one of the year’s best examples of sustainable design excellence.
+The LEED Gold-certified Inouye Regional Center previously won an AIA COTE Award for being one of the year’s best examples of sustainable design excellence.

 HOK’s design team worked with Hawaii-based architect Ferraro Choi.